 Why Get a Home Inspection in the First Place?

 Consider if the original report seems vague, rushed, or overly reliant on disclaimers.
-Home inspections aim to inform, so if the findings feel unclear or incomplete, it might be worth exploring a second opinion.
+Home inspections aim to inform, so if the findings seem unclear or incomplete, it may be worth considering a second opinion.

 Signs You Might Need a Second Opinion